 The Chris Hughton Years

-After four-and-a-half-years, Chris Hughton’s reign as Brighton boss has come to an end.
+After four-and-a-half-years, Chris Hughton has seen his reign as Brighton boss has come to an end.
 But what a reign it has been.

-For many Seagulls supporters, he has established himself as the very best manager the club has ever had.
-He took the Albion from 20th in the Championship to delivering the dream of Premier League football, keeping us in the top flight for three consecutive seasons and with a brilliant day out at Wembley in the semi finals of the FA Cup thrown in for good measure.
+For many Seagulls supporters, Hughton has established himself as the very best manager the club has ever had.
+He took the Albion from 20th in the Championship to delivering the dream of Premier League football.

-From that first game away at Brentford in the third round of the FA Cup on Saturday 3rd January 2015 through to his final match in charge against Manchester City on Sunday 12th May, Hughton has been a brilliant ambassador for the Albion, a popular manager and an even greater gentlemen.
+From that first game away at Brentford in the third round of the FA Cup on Saturday 3rd January 2015 through to his final match in charge against Manchester City on Sunday 12th May, Chris Hughton has been a brilliant ambassador for Brighton.
+A popular manager.
+And an even greater gentlemen.

 Brighton beat Manchester United 1-0 at the Amex Stadium in the Premier League in May 2018